 |Evening pooja||4.30 pm to 5.30 pm|

-5. Parli Vaijnath
+5. Parli Vaijnath Jyotirlinga

-Parli Vaijnath temple is a renowned member in the list of Jyotirlinga temples in Maharashtra.
+Parli Vaijnath temple is a renowned member of the list of Jyotirlinga temples in Maharashtra.
 The temple is situated in the Beed district.
 It is located on top of a hill.
 The main deity is the Shivling, like in all Jyotirlingas in Maharashtra.

 The temple is also believed as the meeting point of Hari and Hara.
-Hari is another name of Lord Vishnu while Hara is of Lord Shiva.
+Hari is another name of Lord Vishnu while Hara is for Lord Shiva.
 This is why festivals related to both the Gods are celebrated with equal importance in this temple.
 Additionally, there is a tirtha or pond named Harihara Thirtha from where water is bought daily for the Abhishek ritual of Parli Vaijnath.
 The main deity of the temple is of the form of Vaidyanath which means the curer of all diseases, as the forests and hills surrounding the temple have an abundance of medicinal herbs.

 As per mythology, Ravan, the antagonist of the great epic Ramayan, was an ardent devotee of Lord Shiva.
 Ravan performed strict and painful penance for thousands of years to please Shiva.
 One day, when Shiva appeared in front of him, Ravan requested that the Lord take the form of a Shivling and accompany him to Lanka.